arm61/pylj/docs/source/particles-and-potentials.md

 lj = LennardJones(epsilon=1.577e-21, sigma=3.372e-10)
 ```

-The object evaluates the formula at any distance, or at a whole array of distances at once, through its `energies` method.
-Its `forces` method gives the force between the two atoms, which is minus the slope of the energy: positive where the atoms repel and negative where they attract.
-Plotting both from 3 to 8 Angstrom:
+`lj.energies(r)` gives the energy at a distance `r`, or at every distance in an array. `lj.forces(r)` gives the force, which is minus the slope of the energy: positive where the atoms repel and negative where they attract.
+The cell below plots both between 3 and 8 Angstrom.

 ```{code-cell} python
 import numpy as np